Xinglab/rMATS-STAT/README.md

 $ python rMATS_paired.py input_read_count_file output_folder number_processor diff_cutoff

+The 1st-2nd parameters specify the input and output.
+The 3rd parameter specifies the number of processors to run the code.
+The 4th parameter is the cutoff for splicing difference.
 The examples of input files are available in the depository.
-The input format is detailed in the Example section.

 Example:
 --------------------------------